-Analytical Proficiency is in addition to the Analytical Reasoning area in the IU Indianapolis General Education Core.
-Analytical Proficiency courses may be shared with major requirements if applicable.
+Methods of Inquiry and Evidence is in addition to the Analytical Reasoning area in the IU Indianapolis General Education Core.
+Methods of Inquiry and Evidence courses may be shared with major requirements if applicable.

 One laboratory science course is required, but may be part of the coursework taken in the IU Indianapolis General Education Core.